CQCL/pytket-docs/manual/manual_zx.rst

 From here, we are able to rewrite our circuit as a ZX diagram, and even though we may aim to preserve the semantics, there is often little guarantee that the diagram will resemble the structure of a circuit after rewriting.
 The extraction problem concerns taking a ZX diagram and attempting to identify an equivalent circuit, and this is known to be #P-Hard for arbitrary diagrams equivalent to a unitary circuit which is not computationally feasible.
 However, if we can guarantee that our rewriting leaves us with a diagram in MBQC form which admits a flow of some kind, then there exist efficient methods for extracting an equivalent circuit.

 The current method implemented in :py:meth:`ZXDiagram.to_circuit()` permits extraction of a circuit from a unitary ZX diagram with gflow, based on the method of Backens et al. [Back2021]_.
-More methods may be added in the future for different extraction methods, such as fast extraction with causal flow, MBQC (i.e. a :py:class:`~pytket.Circuit` with explicit measurement and correction operations), extraction from Pauli flow, and mixed diagram extraction.
+More methods may be added in the future for different extraction methods, such as fast extraction with causal flow, MBQC (i.e. a :py:class:`~pytket.circuit.Circuit` with explicit measurement and correction operations), extraction from Pauli flow, and mixed diagram extraction.

-Since the :py:class:`ZXDiagram` class does not associate a :py:class:`UnitID` to each boundary vertex, :py:meth:`ZXDiagram.to_circuit()` also returns a map sending each boundary :py:class:`ZXVert` to the corresponding :py:class:`UnitID` in the resulting :py:class:`~pytket.Circuit`.
+Since the :py:class:`ZXDiagram` class does not associate a :py:class:`UnitID` to each boundary vertex, :py:meth:`ZXDiagram.to_circuit()` also returns a map sending each boundary :py:class:`ZXVert` to the corresponding :py:class:`UnitID` in the resulting :py:class:`~pytket.circuit.Circuit`.

 .. jupyter-execute::